This course has now taken place.

 In addition to this, Michael Gove has recently announced that “Submissions, the papers which are prepared to guide ministerial decisions, and which were once the glory of our Civil Service, have become in far too many cases formulaic, over-long, jargon-heavy and back-covering exercises.
 The ability to make a tight, evidence-rich, fact-based, argument which doesn’t waste words or evade hard choices is critical to effective Government”.

-By attending this virtual Effective Briefing and Submissions course, acquire the skills and tools to write informative and compelling briefings, in the comfort of your own home.
+By attending this virtual Effective Briefing and Submissions course, delegates will work with communications trainer, Sue Calthorpe, to acquire the skills and tools to write informative and compelling briefings, in the comfort of their own home.

 Please note: We will be using Zoom to deliver this course.